GSA/MasteringAgenticAISystems_supplementals/cert_mapping/README.md

 | **M** (Moderate) | The chapter provides supplementary content.
 Combined with other chapters, it contributes meaningfully to mastery of this knowledge item. |
 | **L** (Low) | The chapter contains tangential or minimal relevant content for this knowledge item. |
 | **N** (Not Relevant) | The chapter does not address this knowledge item. |

-### Detailed Results by Certification

-The detailed mapping results are available in the CSV files within this folder.
-Each file lists all chapters and shows exactly which knowledge items receive "H", "M", "L", or "N" ratings:

-- **`nvidia_NCP-AAI.csv`** – Full mapping of 94 chapters to 53 NVIDIA knowledge items
-- **`aws_AIP-C01.csv`** – Full mapping of 94 chapters to AWS Certified AI Practitioner knowledge areas
-- **`databricks_genAI_EngAsc.csv`** – Full mapping of 93 chapters to 54 Databricks skills
-- **`google_PMLE.csv`** – Full mapping of 93 chapters to 36 Google Cloud ML Engineer knowledge items
-- **`microsoft_AI-102.csv`** – Full mapping of 93 chapters to Azure AI-102 certification knowledge

 Open these files to see the complete alignment for each chapter-knowledge item pair.